-If you decided to visit Tokyo, enjoying the panoramic view of the city should always deserved a spot on your itinerary — the historical Tokyo Tower.
-I think I love this tower than Tokyo Skytree.
+If you decide to visit Tokyo, enjoying the panoramic view of the city should always deserve a spot on your itinerary — the historical Tokyo Tower.
+I think I love this tower more than Tokyo Skytree.
 It looks great during the day, but it looks even better at night.

 Tokyo Milky Way

 I promised to go back and I did, but I didn’t know it was this quick lol.
 That’s just too much happiness in two weeks.